-T&E, therefore, recommends:
+T&E, therefore, recommends

-- A blending mandate of at least 0.1% (0.05 Mt) in 2025 and at least 2% (1.00 Mt) in 2030. - E-kerosene needs to be produced with renewable electricity and preferably with carbon sourced from direct air capture. - The synthetic fuel sub-target should also include renewable electricity and green hydrogen for direct use in aircraft.
+- An e-kerosene blending mandate of at least 2% (1.00Mt) in 2030. - In line with the Parliament's proposal, an e-kerosene blending mandate of at least 0.04% (0.02 Mt) for 2025. - E-kerosene needs to be produced with renewable electricity and preferably with carbon sourced from direct air capture. - The synthetic fuel sub-target should also include renewable electricity and green hydrogen for direct use in aircraft.
 These will be used by novel propulsion technologies that will soon enter the market, such as electric, fuel cell, or hydrogen-powered aircraft.